zacsketches/Alfred/README.md

 are merged into the master branch and can be loaded via their .ino files in the folders included here.

+##Tags

+ - v1.0 - basic functionality with just the bump sensors and the helen keller controller.
+ - v1.1 - Stil manuevering with just the bump sensors, but this version adds the light plant for a visual indication of what was bumped.

 ##helen_keller:

 This version wanders around and reacts to bumping into things.
 It